-TAMUhack19 was such an enjoyable experience that I felt inspired to be behind making it happen.
-So, after a round of getting to know the organizers, a round of applications and a round of interviews, I am now part of the amazing team that organizes TAMUhack! .
+TAMUhack19 was such an enjoyable experience that I felt inspired to help make it happen.
+So, after a round of getting to know the organizers, a round of applications and a round of interviews, I became part of the amazing team that organizes TAMUhack! .

 I got to meet many great people on the team for the first time and there was so much going on that it was easy to feel intimidated.
 However, the design lead on the team was very caring and knowledgeable, and that really helped my get used to working wth the team and learning from experience.
 It is a very close-knit team so I had lots of fun spending time with the team inside and outside of the TAMUhack meetings.
 Although, since we were all passionate about hackathons, that topic was unavoidable during conversation!